wallacelw/Competitive-programming/Graph-directed/TopologicalSort.md

 ## Topological Sort

-Sort a directed graph with no cycles in an order which each source of an edge is visited before the sink of this edge.
+Sort a directed graph with no cycles (DAG) in an order which each source of an edge is visited before the sink of this edge.

 Cannot have cycles, because it would create a contradition of which vertices whould come before.

 It can be done with a DFS, appending in the reverse order of transversal.
+Also a stack can be used to reverse order.

 ```cpp
 vector<vll> g(MAX, vll());